 Across the country, there are eleven sanctuary states; meaning, that the state governs how individual cities and counties interact with federal immigration authorities.
-Of those states, all are typically considered Democratic, which makes for an easy–but incomplete–picture of the partisan divide among sanctuary jurisdictions.
+Of those states, all are typically considered Democratic, which makes for an easy–but incomplete–picture of the Republican vs Democrat divide among sanctuary cities and jurisdictions.

-Most sanctuary policies are decided on a local level, and usually depend on the resources available to local law enforcement.
+Most sanctuary city policies are decided not by Republicans or Democrats, but on a local level, and usually depend on the resources available to local law enforcement.
 A helpful example is Pennsylvania.
 In 2016, then-candidate Donald Trump won 48.2 percent of the popular vote, and all 20 of the electoral votes.
 Of the 67 counties in Pennsylvania, nearly a quarter—15 counties and Philadelphia—have some kind of sanctuary policy.

 In western Pennsylvania, Clarion country voted overwhelmingly for President Trump in 2016—71 percent to Hilary Clinton’s 24 percent.
 And yet, for 23 years, Clarion County has had a sanctuary policy that prohibits local law enforcement from holding individuals solely based on an ICE detainer.
 Similarly, Westmoreland County—which also voted overwhelmingly Republican—decided in 2014 that the county will not honor an ICE detainer without an accompanying judicial warrant or court order.

 In recent weeks, Attorney General Barr has brought a number of lawsuits against sanctuary jurisdictions, claiming that a county in Washington state and New Jersey are flouting federal immigration law.
 Yet it’s critical to note that local law enforcement is not required by law to help federal immigration authorities to do their jobs.
-Doing so is often not a high priority for jurisdictions that are already strapped for resources—both funding for personnel and operations.
+Doing so is often not a high priority for sanctuary cities, both Republican and Democrat that are already strapped for resources—both funding for personnel and operations.

 These are not the first lawsuits brought by the Trump administration.
 Following tandem executive orders on immigration and enforcement issued by President Trump in January 2017, then-Attorney General Jeff Sessions’ brought a lawsuit against California, alleging that the state cannot enforce laws that contradict federal immigration laws.
 In the face of countersuits and a refusal by a judge to issue an injunction against California, the suits lost steam.